Why it’s good for autistic teenagers to go out independently

 - Is your child motivated?
 If your child has a goal and a reason to go out independently, they’ll be more motivated to learn the steps.

 - Is it the right time?
 Going out independently can be challenging because it needs planning, involves social demands and can be an intense sensory experience.
-If your child is learning skills and steps for going out, it’s best to find a time when your child isn’t managing other new challenges or experiences.
+If your child is learning skills and steps for going out, it’s best to find a time when your child isn’t managing other challenges.

 - Can your child manage unwanted attention?
 For example, can your child respond politely to other passengers wanting to chat, say no to people asking for money or selling things, or ignore people who are teasing them?